danielbeardsley/gwhid/README.md

 ### Example

+Get an oauth api token from the web and store it in you git config

+    macbook 01:49 ~/projects/gwhid ▶  git config --global github.token "$token"

+Then run the app:

     macbook 01:49 ~/projects/gwhid ▶  node index.js | head -n 30 | cut -c 1-38
     Today at 1:15 AM - Pushed 1 commits to
     Today at 12:55 AM - Pushed 1 commits t